 I am embarrassed that I thought I was special.

 I am embarrassed that I thought ego was essential to survive rejection.

 I guess all I really do know, now–after years of rejection–is that you have to write for yourself.
 You have to write for your own joy, not the joy of others.
 And maybe–just maybe–if you keep doing that, someone will come along and want to publish it.
 But that SHOULD NOT be the goal because not everything you’re going to write is going to be published.
 Sad but true.

 We are often at our best when no one is looking.
 And with that in mind, we must destroy the modern day mentality of, “Look at me!
 Look what I did!
 Look what I’m going to do!
 Look how special I am!”

-The irony of that last sentence is not lost on me—I am well aware I am posting this online and it will go out to followers when I press PUBLISH.
+The irony of that last sentence is not lost on me–I am well aware I am posting this online and it will go out to followers when I press PUBLISH.
 But a change in mentality does not equal a leave of absence.
 It’s not about being invisible.
-It’s not even about being humble.
-It’s about being confident without needing validation.
+It’s about being confident without needing public recognition and/or validation.
 It’s about giving love without needing it gifted back.

 A submission is a gift–you are giving an editor a token of love and inspiration.
 If they accept it, that’s lovely.
 If not, think of that rejection email as a thank you card.
 Appreciate it, throw it out and move on.